Souleymane Kone

-Souleymane Kone (born 1 May 1996) is an Ivorian footballer.
+Souleymane Kone (born 1 May 1996) is an Ivorian professional footballer who plays as a centre-back.

 Career

 On 10 February 2015, Ararat Yerevan announced the signing of Kone.

-On 23 December 2016 Djurgårdens announced the signing of Kone on a three-year contract.
+On 23 December 2016, Allsvenskan club Djurgårdens IF announced the signing of Kone on a three-year contract.
 On 10 January 2018 Kone joined DAC Dunajská Streda on loan until 31 December 2018.

+Kone joined Austrian 2.
+Liga club SKN St. Pölten on 19 May 2022 after a successful trial.
+He had been a free agent for almost a year, having left Wisła Kraków in June 2021.